ff14-advanced-market-search/mega-alerts/README.md

 # mega-alerts

-A super fast Blizzard AH sniper created by Saddlebag Exchange
+A super fast Blizzard AH sniper created by Saddlebag Exchange.

 **Please dontate to our patreon so we can keep the project running.
 If you need help setting it up, our creator will personally help any patreon subscribers.**

+This amazing tool runs every time the blizzard API updates each hour.
+Blizzard only sends out new AH data to the API one time per horu.
+You what minute of each hour blizzard releases new data for your realm [here on our upload times page.](https://saddlebagexchange.com/wow/upload-timers)

 https://www.patreon.com/indopan